 - Angle of approach

 A shallow slope has the potential for a great more intense storm surge to develop than a sharp steep slope.
 Storm surge will inundate coastal floodplains by dune overwash, tidal elevation rise in inland bays, and backwater flooding through coastal river mouths.

 The storm surge arrives ahead of the storm center's actual landfall and the more intense the storm is, the sooner the surge arrives.
 Water rise can be very rapid, posing a serious threat to those who have not yet evacuated flood‐prone areas.

 The surge is always highest in the right‐front quadrant of the direction in which the storm is moving.
-As the storm approaches shore, the greatest storm surge will be to the north of the low‐pressure system or hurricane eye.
-Such a surge of high water topped by driven by hurricane force winds can be devastating to coastal regions, causing severe beach erosion and property damage along the immediate shoreline.
+As the storm approaches the shore, the greatest storm surge will be to the north of the low‐pressure system or hurricane eye.
+Such a surge of high water topped by driven by hurricane-force winds can be devastating to coastal regions, causing severe beach erosion and property damage along the immediate shoreline.

 Storm Surge Safety

 - Check your house and land for any potential dangers related to flooding.
 Identify any vulnerability and repair it.

 - Sandbags are a valuable tool to prevent water from entering your home.
 This approach requires specific instructions from your local emergency officials.